pymupdf/PyMuPDF/README.md

 The platform tag for Mac OSX is `macosx_10_6_intel`.

-The platform tag for Linux is `manylinux1_x86_64`, which works on Debian, Ubuntu and most others.
+The platform tag for Linux is `manylinux1_x86_64`, which makes these wheels usable on Debian, Ubuntu and most other variations.

 On other operating systems you need to generate PyMuPDF yourself.
 Before you can do this, you must download and generate MuPDF.
 This process depends very much on your system.
 For most platforms, the MuPDF source contains prepared procedures for achieving this.

 Be sure to download the official MuPDF source release from [here](https://mupdf.com/downloads).
-The [GitHub repo](https://github.com/ArtifexSoftware/mupdf) of MuPDF contains their current **development source**, which is **not compatible** with this PyMuPDF version most of the time.
+Do **not use** MuPDF's [GitHub repo](https://github.com/ArtifexSoftware/mupdf).
+It contains their current **development source**, which is **not compatible** with the published PyMuPDF version most of the time.

 Once this is done, adjust directories in ``setup.py`` and the rest should be as easy as running the usual ``python setup.py install``.